Cool Things You Can Do With Augmented Triads.

 In the harmonic major scale, the 6th chord is bVI+

-Following example is a chord progression in C harmonic major
+The following example is a chord progression in C harmonic major

 | C | G | Ab+ | C ||